-Join Jim LaPier for an in-depth discussion in this video Basic shapes, part of Up and Running with Vectorworks.
+Join Jim LaPier for an in-depth discussion in this video Basic shapes, part of Learning Vectorworks (2014).

 …The basis of any CAD program is the creation of basic geometry.…So let's get started by drawing some basic shapes in Vectorworks.…I'll open a blank Vectorwoks drawing, and…focus my attention on the basic tool palette.…The most basic object is a line, so let's start there.…I'll click on the line tool, here, drag my cursor out into the drawing area.…As I pass by the mode bar, I can see I'm in Unconstrained Mode, and Vertex Mode.…This means I can draw my line at any angle,…by indicating the two end points of the line.…